ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/InputOutputFiles.rst

 Unified Post Processor (UPP)
 ----------------------------
-Documentation for the UPP input files can be found in the :doc:`UPP User's Guide <upp:InputsOutputs>`.
+Documentation for the UPP input files can be found in the :ref:`UPP User's Guide <upp:input-output>`.

 .. _WorkflowTemplates: